 From 18 Sept. – 18 December 2022, 210 students under RAWE collected data through LDS on three cropping systems (through a questionnaire designed by the faculty with CSISA and uploaded through ODK Collect).
 The three cropping systems were Rice-Wheat (RWCS), Pearl Millet-Mustard (PMCS), and Cotton-Wheat (CWCS) in seven districts of Haryana — Sirsa & Hisar for CWCS, Rewari & Mahendergarh for PMCS, and Panipat, Kurukshetra, and Yamunanagar for RWCS.

-The twin objectives of this collaborative initiative were a) understanding the existing challenges and opportunities for these cropping systems in the region through a bottom-up approach and b) preparing students for the future by building their practical skills for digital agriculture and big data management.
 Post the survey, the data collected was analyzed, and an overview of overall production, current practices, and the significance of this evidence generated was published in a book titled ‘Cropping Systems of Haryana – Challenges and Opportunities”, The book documents the success of both these objectives to a large extent.

 In his opening remarks, Dr. Malik emphasized the importance of evidence generation, which is the key to developing interventions, improving policies, or new technology recommendations.
 He argued that through RAWE, data collection for evidence generation could be made easy, unbiased, accurate, and directly from the farmers.
 He expressed, “based on this evidence generated through the RAWE survey, the scientific community can come together, discuss and argue and develop consensus for future decision-making.”
 Dr. Craufurd highlighted the necessity for big data and establishing the convergence platform (CP) where all stakeholders – SAUs, ICAR-KVKs, private sector partners, the State Department of Agriculture, and line departments – can interact and try to overcome the existing gaps.
 He said the RAWE pilot contributes to monitoring, evaluation, and learning at the state level, enhancing the students’ and associated members’ capacity and skills.